rlennon/5CHAR/README.md

- *** Hello, and Welcome heartily to the 5char Repo on GitHub ***

- The Members are:

-  - Jack
-  - Martin
-  - Patrick
-  - Brid
-  - Roman
+ The branch for student:
-  - Liam (L00131195)
+  - Liam McHugh (L00131195)

  Administrator: Ruth Lennon